rackerlabs/rs-heat-docs/generic-software-config.rst

         value:
           get_attr: [ssh_key, private_key]

+.. _generic-sw-config-usage:

 Usage
 =====

-Before we create the stack, we need an environment file that will define a Heat::InstallConfigAgent resource to tell Heat how to install the config agent on Ubuntu 14.04.
+Before you create the stack, you need an environment file that will define a Heat::InstallConfigAgent resource to tell Heat how to install the config agent on Ubuntu 14.04.